MileHacker Logo

 • Hottest weather, ideal for outdoor activities.

-• All attractions operate with full hours.
+• All the sights operate with entire hours.

 • Expect potentially higher prices for accommodations.